Subscribe and join our community of curious HR Professionals and Managers.

 When you finish your assignment and come through the next morning with tired eyes and a pounding headache, you'll think, by all accounts; you were "productive."
 But in reality, how did that project or assignment turn out?
 Would you call that your best work?
 Eh...probably not.

-Productivity is not just about producing as much of something as possible, but also creating something of value and quality.
+Productivity is about producing as much of something as possible and creating something of value and quality.

 When it comes to our professional lives at work, we often believe that productivity is the ultimate goal.
 However, on many occasions, our productivity suffers at work.

 Over the years, organizational psychologists and researchers have amassed a great deal of data and insights on the topic of individual and employee productivity.
 This data can help paint a picture to gain a deeper understanding of where and why productivity suffers in the workplace and how can management and HR professionals fix it.

-So, let's have a look at some productivity statistics and talk about their implications, too.
+Let's explore productivity statistics and discuss their implications, too.

 Modern workplaces are embedded in environments that are inherently dynamic and distracting.

 Just think about a standard open office concept: Four or five people are sharing one long desk with no partition or separation between them.
 If someone is feeling particularly distracted or chatty that day, this can spell a recipe for disaster.

 Don’t get me wrong, open concepts are a definite step-up from a traditional — and isolating cubicle — but open concept environments have drawbacks as well.

 In a fascinating report titled “Coping with Workplace Distractions: A Learning Culture Can Help People Work Smarter,” 70% of workers admit they feel distracted when they're on the job, with 16% asserting that they're almost always distracted!